What is it?

 What will be expected of participants?

 Applicants will find team members and complete a short LOI form.
-If your application is accepted, you are expected to attend two virtual KT skills workshops, participate in an online community of learners, and write a five-page proposal for funding, with support from a KT mentor.
+If your application is accepted, you are expected to attend three virtual KT skills workshops, participate in an online community of learners, and write a five-page proposal for funding, with support from a KT mentor.
 Teams whose projects are selected will be supported with funds and a mentor to conduct their projects over a 2-year period.
 Team leaders and members will be required to complete the online KT Challenge evaluation surveys.

 What is the expectation of funded teams with regard to sharing their findings?